gabriellenicole/smack-ecommerce/README.md

 ## About The Project

 This is an ecommerce website, selling different varieties of snacks.
 Some of the best features of this website are:
-* Persist Authentication: User won't need to re-login after page reload
+* Persist Authentication: User doesn't need to re-login after page reload
 * Personalised Shopping Session: Each registered user will have his/her own shopping cart
 * Sort & Filter: Easy to find snacks based on personal preferences
     <br />